-- Provide a plan detailing how enhancement activities will be managed and evaluated. - Describe who will be responsible for the quarterly reporting of the number and type(s) of statebased TTA services. - Describe how enhancement efforts will be maintained after federal assistance ends and how current collaborations and evaluations will be used to leverage ongoing resources. - Support efforts at the state level to collect and share key data on veterans treatment courts in the state to support evaluations of their efficacy, including recidivism rates.
+- Provide a plan detailing how the enhancement activities will be managed and evaluated. - Describe who will be responsible for the quarterly reporting of the number and type(s) of state-based TTA services. - Describe how the enhancement efforts will be maintained after federal assistance ends and how current collaborations and evaluations will be used to leverage ongoing resources. - Support efforts at the state level to collect and share key data in the state's drug courts to support evaluations of the efficacy of drug courts in reducing recidivism rates.